ptrd/agent15/readme.md

 ### Features

 The client engine supports session resumption with a PSK (obtained via a NewSessionTicket message), the server does not.
-Client authentication (by means of a client certificate) is not supported yet (but is work in progress).
+Client authentication (by means of a client certificate) is supported in the client engine, but not yet for the server engine.

 ### Usage